jarviscanada/jarvis_data_eng_GozdeArslan/core_java/jdbc/README.md

 # Test
-The application tested using Docker container and Postgres SQL database.The docker container runs the postgres database that is includes all the tables that is used in the application(customer,salesperson,products etc.Along with this all the tables created with the sql scripts that involves in the project directory.
+The application tested using Docker container and Postgres SQL database.The docker container runs the postgres database that is includes all the tables which is used in the application(customer,salesperson,products etc.).Along with this all the tables created by the sql scripts that involves in the project directory.
 All the application data used to test application methods and DAO manipulations.